 - Hostels: The friendly atmosphere of a good hostel can be pretty fantastic.
 You can learn about must-see stops you hadn’t heard about or be warned off tourist traps.
 And you might just find a really fun travel companion and lifelong friend.

-If you have limited time, picking better accommodations might mean picking a place that IS the experience you want.
+If you have limited time, picking better travel accommodations might mean picking a place that IS the experience you want.
 Certain accommodations provide a complete vacation experience:

 - An all-inclusive resort: From ultra-luxurious adults-only resorts to mini amusement parks.
 If you get bored, you can take a day trip with a tour or explore on your own.